Widianne/p1-corsetry/README.md

 ​
 This section is a breakdown of the target audience 3 or 4 bullet points so using our example ​
-* Users interested in retro gaming
+* Users interested historical fashion
-* Users interested in a safe environment to gather and have fun
+* Users interested in getting a custom made corset
-* Users interested in activities in the Sheffield area ​
+* Users interested in learning more about the history behind corsets ​
 ### **User Stories:**
 ​
 User stories are more what the user wants from the site in terms of features and presentation ​
-* As a user, I want to see the subject matter of the page.
+* As a user, I want to instatly understand what the page is about and who is behind it.
-* As a user, I want to navigate the page to find what I require quickly and easily.
+* As a user, I want to easily navigate on the page to find what I need (information about the corset maker, historicly accurete information about corsets and how I can order one)
 * As a user, I want to learn more about what the business offers
-* As a user, I want to reach out and contact the business ​
+* As a user, I want to reach out and contact the business with a form to get further information ​
 ### **Site Aims:**
 ​
 This is optional but offers the insight into what the aim of the project are ​
-* To inform the user on opening times
+* To make it easy for the user to contact the corset maker by a form
-* To inform the user about what we offer when they are here
+* To inform the user on what centuries corsets can be made
-* To offer the user an oppertunity to get in contact
+* To offer the user diffrent opptions on how and where to get information on corsets ​
-​
 ​
 ### **Wireframes:**